-6 Best Tips to Improve Fuel Consumption.
+6 Best Tips to Improve Fuel Consumption and Save Money.

 For many years car manufacturers have made research in developing more powerful cars that use less fuel and emit less CO2.
 But is something that manufacturers can't manage, the way we drive.

 There are so many cars that is impossible to choose the perfect car for any situation.
 Even so there are some proved combinations that seem to be successful.
 For example like diesel car with manual gearbox.
 First of all, the car's consumption depends a lot from the type of car, year, engine technology, gearbox, weight, etc. But in all type of cars there is a margin of improvement that depends from us.

 In this hub are listed 6 little steps you can take, in order to improve your fuel consumption and so help you improve your economy and also save the car or even yourself from different unexpected damages.

 1. If you are looking to buy a new car or a used one choose carefully.
 A diesel car with a 1600-2000 cc would be perfect.
 The new petrol are also very efficient especially turbocharged 1.2 or 1.4.
 Don't try to always choose a smaller engine.
 Yes, a small engine is economic but sometimes they lack in torque so you should rev it more to extract the same power which translates in a worse consumption.
 Manual gearbox is always a safe choice.
 Try to find a six speed manual because they have shorter gear and use better the engine power.
 Avoid old automatic especially four and five speed.
 In general they use from 10-20% more fuel.